LaT4upe/QuizzGame-Roumegoux-CDOF4/README.md

 # QuizzGame-Roumegoux-CDOF4
-Hy, this is a repo for r Decentralization Technologies TD1
+Hy, this is a repo for a Decentralization Technologies TD1

 This repo contains a simple Quizz Game made in python.